 I said, “You’re getting emancipated because you got a punishment for breaking a rule?”

 He said, “No, because you guys have too many expectations of me but you don’t treat me with the respect I deserve.”
-Now due to Bud’s health problems, we are actually easier on him than we were on his brother at the same age, so this was out of left field for me.
+Now due to Bud’s health problems, we are actually easier on him than we were on his sister at the same age, so this was out of left field for me.
 I countered some of his issues, but he was not in the mood for a discussion.

 Finally I said, “At least you can say please when you ask me to give you a ride since I had to get out of bed to do it.”